kaushikacharya/leenashekhar.github.io/_posts/2019-01-30-KL-Divergence.md

 mathjax: true
 ---

 If you read (implement) machine learning (and application) papers, there is a high probability that you have come across Kullback–Leibler divergence a.k.a.
 KL divergence loss.
 I frequently stumble upon it when I read about latent variable models (like VAEs).
 I am almost sure all of us know what the term means (don't worry if you don't as I have provided a brief explanation below and Google wil get you hundreds of resources on it), but may not have actually derived it till the end.
-In my opinion, deriving this term would make its implementaion much clearer.
+In my opinion, deriving this term would make its implementation much clearer.

 Below, I derive the KL divergence in case of univariate Gaussian distrbutions, which can be extended to the multivariate case as well [1](#references).